reidpr/quac/sphinx/pipeline.rst

    file.
 Often, these timestamps are a few seconds past the hour; we ignore this.

 #.
+Filesystem timestamps are not reliable, especially in the older parts of
+   the data.
+That is, sometimes older files have newer timestamps, and the interval between consecutive files can be much less than one hour (sometimes less than a second, making them equal on many filesystems).

+#.
 The files are ASCII, with high bytes in article URLs percent-encoded.
 We do
    not decode them because (a) it saves significant time and (b) there are apparently non-UTF-8 encodings in use.
 (I believe the URL encoding is